Softpanorama

 Planning for Swap Space

 The most important factors in determining swap space size are the requirements of the system's software applications.
-For example, large applications such as computer-aided-design simulators, database-management products, transaction monitors, and geologic analysis systems can consume as much as 200-1000 Mbytes of swap space.
+For example, large applications such as computer-aided-design simulators, database-management products, transaction monitors, and geologic analysis systems can consume swap space equal to the size of RAM or even bigger.
+At the same time most "regular" application do not need much swap space and the system with such application rarely uses more then 1-2 GB of swap space and for then 4-8 GB swap for their needs is usually enough.
+Virtual disk for /tmp requirements are extra.

-Consult your application vendor for swap space requirements for any application whose data files typically exceed 10-20 Mbytes in size.
+Consult your application vendor for swap space requirements for any application which hange large data files.

 If you are unable to determine swap space requirements from the application vendor, use the following guidelines to allocate swap space: